 The P1 above takes centuries to crack if attacked offline without throttling.
 P2 is entered and protected by Google cloud.
 Although both are used daily on Windows 10 platform in our example, their compromise is still a possibility.
-However, with the P1 + P2 and extra salt thrown into the mix at the creation of the Ai-Fi Krypton Token on one's mobile phone, the databases, including a variety of crypto wallets, protected by our Ai-Fi Central app, a separate platform away from the Windows or PCs, encapsulated into the recovery seeds, appear indestructible.
+However, the combination of P1, P2 and extra Entropy Extender thrown into the mix at the creation of the Ai-Fi Crypton appears indestructible.

-In summary, to ward off identity theft, design an indestructible seed/recovery passphrase, memorize it, supplement it with a Autofill tools like iPhone or Google Chrome for web accounts, use 2-factor for critical (bank) accounts, and diligently record all your non-web passwords in the Ai-Fi DigiVault.
+In summary, to ward off identity theft, design an indestructible seed/recovery passphrase, memorize it, supplement it with an Autofill tools like iPhone or Google Chrome for web accounts, use 2-factor for critical (bank or any sites involving money) accounts, and diligently record all your non-web passwords in the Ai-Fi DigiVault.

 There are numerous password strength testers on the web.
 Some of those are suspected to be rogue password collectors, so take precaution when get out there.
-Our recommendation is the well known password evaluator zxcvbn site, backed by a technical paper, YouTube presentation and Dropbox.
+Our recommendation is the well known password evaluator zxcvbn site, backed by a technical paper and YouTube presentation with Dropbox behind them.
 The nice thing about this tester is that it gives critique after the test pointing out the weakness of your passwords.

 zxcvbn gives test results based on different attack scenarios.
 The online attacks apply to our typical sign-in with passwords, which is mostly "throttled" to limit your number of tries per unit time.
 The offline attacks apply to scenarios when your computing devices were stolen or fell in the hands of attackers, including the many situations when the service providers are compromised that renders the throttling useless.

+There are a few pointers we have collected from playing around this utility.
 Sprinkle funny characters and vary letter cases liberally.
 Repeating or predicable patterns are not effective means of lengthening.
-A phrase with multiple words separated by blanks works well to achieve long password in utilizing narrative or story telling.
+A phrase with multiple words separated by blanks works well to achieve long password by utilizing a narrative or story telling.
 For example, "This is my master password part 1" (literally) gets "centuries" in all four categories in zxcvbn tester.
 Obviously, the suggested practice of "This is my master password part 1" + "This is my master password part 2" will take at least "centuries x centuries" to crack.